Banging Toolbox

 Which one is stronger?

 Let’s compare teak vs acacia in terms of strength.
 Both are hardwood with exceptional levels of strength and hardness.
-Acacia and Teak are neck-and-neck when it comes to manufacturing durable furniture since timber processed from both trees is extremely dense and heavy.
+Acacia and Teak are neck-and-neck when comparing to manufacturing durable furniture since timber processed from both trees is extremely dense, heavy and strong.

 Here’s what you should know more about the durability of acacia wood vs teak wood: